 At the German IV level speaking becomes much more fluid, students begin to discuss and argue about issues, and their writing has their own voice.
-Selected grammatical structures are covered through the texts, Mosaik 2 and Denk Mal!.
+Selected grammatical structures are covered through the texts, Mosaik 2 and Denk Mall.
 We read short stories, both humorous ones from Ursula Wölfel's 29 Verrückte Geschichten as well as selections from the anthology Lebendige Literatur.
 Poetry is introduced.
-Some authors read include Novak, Borchert, Grass, Bichsel, Brecht, even Goethe!
-Very often we read about those troublemakers Max und Moritz by Wilhelm Busch.
+Some authors read include Novak, Borchert, Grass, Bichsel, Brecht, even Goethel Very often we read about those troublemakers Max und Moritz by Wilhelm Busch.
 We continue exploring contemporary topics affecting the German-speaking world today through authentic materials via the internet, and we try to stay up-to-date with their most current cultural trends, political events, and societal issues.
+Class will be conducted exclusively in German.
+Students will work towards achieving a proficiency level of Intermediate mid and make progress towards the Intermediate high level.